Geeks in Phoenix

 • Appropriate user accounts and permissions.

-If you have Windows XP Service Pack 3 installed, the CredSSP protocol is turned off by default.
+Note: If you have Windows XP Service Pack 3 installed, the CredSSP protocol is turned off by default.
 You will need to enable it to use Network Level Authentication (NLA), which is recommended.
-The following article describes the procedure to enable it.

 Migrating from Windows XP to Windows 7 (Part 6 - Epilogue)